ahmetaa/poppy/README.md

 	  }
 	}

-## Sparse Scalar Vector (SparseScalarVector)
+## Sparse Vector (SparseVector)
 *SparseVector* class in sparse_vector.dart can be used for representing large sparse vectors where most of its values are zero.
 This structure only hold non-zero elements in it.
 Therefore it is compact.
 Internally it is actually a hash table that uses linear probing.
 It is more efficient than using Map<int,num> structure.
+Most vector arithmetic operations are not yet added to the code.